Azure/missionlz-edge/src/bicep/README.md

 **Parameter Name**          | **Default value** | **Description**
 ------------------------| --------------| -----------
-resourcePrefix | None | A prefix, 3-10 alphanumeric characters without whitespace, used to prefix resources and generate uniqueness for resources with globally unique naming requirements like Storage Accounts tenantId | None | Required for f5VmAuthenticationType=sshPublicKey.
+resourcePrefix | None | A prefix, 3-10 alphanumeric characters without whitespace, used to prefix resources and generate uniqueness for resources with globally unique naming requirements like Storage Accounts tenantId | Subscription().tenantId | Required for f5VmAuthenticationType=sshPublicKey.
 Specifies the tenant ID of the subscription keyVaultAccessPolicyObjectId | None | Required for f5VmAuthenticationType=sshPublicKey.
 Specifies the object ID of a user, service principal or security group in the Azure Active Directory tenant for the vault.
 The object ID must be unique for the list of access policies.
 Get it by using Get-AzADUser or Get-AzADServicePrincipal cmdlets. f5VmAdminPasswordOrKey | new Guid value | Required for f5VmAuthenticationType=Password. resourceSuffix | mlz | A suffix, 3 to 6 characters in length, to append to resource names (e.g. "dev", "test", "prod", "mlz").
 It defaults to "mlz"